fastforwardlabs/blog/content/posts/2021-06-09-deep-metric-learning-for-signature-verification.md

 ![](/images/hugo/metricblog/tripletmodel_summary.jpg)
 ##### Figure 12.
-Maximum accuracy vs model size for multiple model architectures, evaluated on the signature verification task.
+Maximum accuracy vs. model size for multiple model architectures, evaluated on the signature verification task.

 #### Effect of Triplet Model Choices
-Training multiple models allowed us to explore the impact of design choices which a datasciencist must navigate when applying metric learning in practice.
+Training multiple models allowed us to explore the impact of the design choices a data sciencist must navigate when applying metric learning in practice.

 **Impact of a Metric Loss Formulation:**
-We see that fine tuning a pretrained model using the triplet loss leads to a 81.8% maximum accuracy for our best model.
+We see that fine-tuning a pretrained model using the triplet loss leads to a 81.8% maximum accuracy for our best model.
 This is a significant improvement from a pretrained ResNet50 baseline performance of 74.3%.

 **Impact of Pretrained Features:**
 In our previous experiments, we saw that a pretrained model could be a strong baseline without any finetuning.
-To evaluate how much of the performance increase we see in our metric learning experiments is attributable to the use of pre trained features (vs the triplet loss function), we trained a vanilla baseline CNN,  as well as models constructed from intermediate layers of a pretrained ResNet and VGG16 model.
+To evaluate how much of the performance increase we see in our metric learning experiments is attributable to the use of pretrained features (vs. the triplet loss function), we trained a vanilla baseline CNN, as well as models constructed from intermediate layers of a pretrained ResNet and VGG16 model.
 - Base CNN - 68%, 1.68 million parameters
 - Base UNet - 71.5%, 1.29 million parameters
-- Small ResNet50 Skip initialized at skip connection layer conv4_block6_add - 81.8%, 9.2 million parameters.
-(Best performance)
+- Small ResNet50 Skip initialized at skip connection layer conv4_block6_add - 81.8%, 9.2 million parameters. (best performance)
-- Smaller ResNet50 Skip initialized at skip connection layer conv3_block4_add - 76.1%, 2.18 million parameters.
+- Smaller ResNet50 Skip initialized at skip connection layer conv3_block4_add - 76.1%, 2.18 million parameters
-- Full ResNet50  - Full ResNet50 fine tuned on the triplet metric learning objective -  76.4%  24.79 million.
+- Full ResNet50 fine-tuned on the triplet metric learning objective - 76.4%  24.79 million

-Overall, we find that the following useful insights
+Overall, we found the following to be useful insights:

-- Fine tuning with pre-trained features (e.g Smaller ResNet50 vs Baseline CNN and Baseline UNet) yields better results compared to training a model from scratch.
+- Fine-tuning with pretrained features (e.g., Smaller ResNet50 vs Baseline CNN and Baseline UNet) yields better results compared to training a model from scratch.
-- A UNet like architecture for models of comparable size yields better performance for our task (Base UNet vs Base CNN).
+- A UNet-like architecture for models of comparable size yields better performance for our task (Base UNet vs Base CNN).

 **Impact of Skip Connections:**
-Skip connections in CNNs have been shown to improve the loss surface [^7] for deep networks making them easier to train and yielding performance.
+Skip connections in CNNs have been shown to improve the loss surface [^7]  for deep networks, making them easier to train and yielding performance.
-We find that fine tuning a full ResNet50 model (which has skip connections) achieves better performance (76.4%) compared to fine tuning a VGG16 model (67.4%).
+- Fine-tuning a full ResNet50 model (which has skip connections) achieves better performance (76.4%) compared to fine tuning a VGG16 model (67.4%).

 **Intermediate model vs Full Model:**
-When applying transfer learning, the data scientist must decide how much of the pretrained model is useful to their task - i.e what features to include, what features to freeze and what features to finetune.
+When applying transfer learning, the data scientist must decide how much of the pretrained model is useful to their task - i.e., what features to include, what features to freeze, and what features to finetune.
-- We found that we got the best performance when we constructed an intermediate model from ResNet50 (Small ResNet50 skip, 35MB) and fine tuned it vs fine tuning the entire ResNet50.
+- We found that we got the best performance when we constructed an intermediate model from ResNet50 (Small ResNet50 skip, 35MB) and fine-tuned it, vs. fine-tuning the entire ResNet50.
-- Furthermore we found that when we constructed this intermediate model using the output of a skip connection vs a conv2D layer, the results were better.
-Our intuition is that the later layers  in a pretrained ResNet50 model contain high level features (e.g eyes, wheels, doors) that are not relevant to our task and dataset (which are mostly lines and texture in a signature) and can introduce noise.
-More importantly, an intermediate model is **_faster to train, significantly smaller, and hence easier to deploy_** (e.g. as a microservice with limits on file sizes).
-Note that Smaller ResNet50 is competitive (76.1% on hard negatives, 95% on easy negatives) but only **_8.5mb_** in file size.
+- Furthermore, we found that when we constructed this intermediate model using the output of a skip connection vs. a conv2D layer, the results were better.
+Our intuition is that the later layers in a pretrained ResNet50 model contain high level features (e.g., eyes, wheels, doors) that are not relevant to our task and dataset (which are mostly lines and texture in a signature) and can introduce noise.
+More importantly, an intermediate model is **_faster to train, significantly smaller, and hence easier to deploy_** (e.g., as a microservice with limits on file sizes).
+Note that Smaller ResNet50 is competitive (76.1% on hard negatives, 95% on easy negatives), but only **_8.5mb_** in file size.

 Notes on training with triplet loss:
 - Ensure a large enough batch size is selected when training with the online triplet loss (on the minimum, batch size should be greater than the number of classes).
-This ensures each batch contains enough samples such that a valid semi hard triplet can be sampled.
+This ensures each batch contains enough samples such that a valid semi-hard triplet can be sampled.
 A NaN loss value during training might indicate that your current batch size is too small.
 - Ensure the distance metric used in the loss function is the same distance metric that will be used during evaluation/test time.
-E.g. If cosine distance is used in the loss function during training, it should also be used when comparing the similarity of two signatures at test time.
-For example, a model trained with an L2 distance function will show reduced accuracy when evaluated with cosine distance.
+(E.g., if cosine distance is used in the loss function during training, it should also be used when comparing the similarity of two signatures at test time.
+For example, a model trained with an L2 distance function will show reduced accuracy when evaluated with cosine distance.)
-- Modifying the margin parameter can be used to improve the performance of each model. .e.g.
-If loss does not decrease during training, it might indicate that it is challenging to find good triplets (e.g. negatives are too hard and yield similar embeddings) ; in this case decreasing the margin parameter can be useful.
+- Modifying the margin parameter can be used to improve the performance of each model.
+(For example, if loss does not decrease during training, it might indicate that it is challenging to find good triplets (e.g., negatives are too hard and yield similar embeddings); in this case, decreasing the margin parameter can be useful.)

-## Debugging a Metric Learning Model - Does it Do What We Think it Does?
+## Debugging a Metric Learning Model - Does It Do What We Think It Does?

 So far, we have built several models with competitive results.
-However, it is important to verify that the model is in fact achieving its goals (similar signatures close together, dissimilar signatures far apart) and that it is doing this for the right reasons.
+However, it is important to verify that the model is in fact achieving its goals (similar signatures close together, dissimilar signatures far apart), and that it is doing this for the right reasons.

 To this end, we explored several sanity check approaches to help us build trust and confidence in the model’s behaviour.
 Sanity checks help us confirm expected behaviours and question any unexpected or unusual observations.

 ###  Dimensionality Reduction + Visualization
 First, we have used dimensionality reduction techniques (UMAP) to visualize embeddings for each signature in our test set.
-We expect that signatures from the same author are clustered together; we also expect that skilled forgeries are close to originals but separated from the cluster of the associated genuine signature.
+We expect that signatures from the same author are clustered together; we also expect that skilled forgeries are close to originals, but separated from the cluster of the associated genuine signature.

 ![](/images/hugo/metricblog/smallresnetembedding.jpg)
 ##### Figure 13.
 Visualization of UMAP embeddings (2 dimensions) for signatures in our test set.
-In general, we see that embeddings for forgeries are in the same region as their corresponding genuine signatures but still separated.
+In general, we see that embeddings for forgeries are in the same region as their corresponding genuine signatures, but still separated.

 ###  Visualization of distance metrics
-In this sanity check, we construct image pairs (positive and negative) pairs and compute the distance between embeddings produced by our model, for each pair.
+In this sanity check, we construct image pairs (positive and negative pairs) and compute the distance between embeddings produced by our model for each pair.
 We expect that the density of distances between positive pairs is close to zero (with some variation to account for user error), but more spread out toward 1 for negative pairs.

 ![](/images/hugo/metricblog/hard_density.png)
-##### Figure 14 Density plot of the cosine distances between embeddings (produced by multiple models) for positive and hard negative pairs in our test set.
+##### Figure 14.
+Density plot of the cosine distances between embeddings (produced by multiple models) for positive and hard negative pairs in our test set.

 ![](/images/hugo/metricblog/easy_density.png)
-##### Figure 15 Density plot of the cosine distances between embeddings (produced by multiple models) for positive and easy negative pairs in our test set.
+##### Figure 15.
+Density plot of the cosine distances between embeddings (produced by multiple models) for positive and easy negative pairs in our test set.

 ###  Gradient Visualization of Class Activation Maps
-We can also utilize gradient based approaches [^10] to inspect “what aspects of the input are most influential/relevant to the output”.
+We can also utilize gradient based approaches [^10]  to inspect “what aspects of the input are most influential/relevant to the output.”
 These approaches have been used in debugging classification models to identify what pixels in the input image drive a specific class prediction.
-For example we want to see that pixels around the head and ears of a husky dog are the relevant regions as opposed to a snow background when predicting the husky class.
-A well known approach in this area is GradCam [^11] which visualizes the gradient of the class score (logit) with respect to the feature map of the last convolutional unit of a DNN model.
+For example, we want to see that pixels around the head and ears of a husky dog are the relevant regions, as opposed to a snow background, when predicting the husky class.
+A well-known approach in this area is GradCam, [^11]  which visualizes the gradient of the class score (logit) with respect to the feature map of the last convolutional unit of a DNN model.
 We can adapt it to our use case by visualizing the gradient of the entire output embedding with respect to the feature map of a preselected convolutional layer in our metric learning model.
 What this visualization gives us is some intuition on the region within the input signature that our layer finds influential while producing embeddings.
-Ideally, we want to see a concentration around the actual lines and strokes of the signature and possible focus on parts of written letters that might have high variance (e.g. attention to how users might round their g’s in a unique way).
-Our implementation of GradCam is based on the Keras GradCam example here[^12].
+Ideally, we want to see a concentration around the actual lines and strokes of the signature, and possible focus on parts of written letters that might have high variance (e.g., attention to how users might round their g’s in a unique way).
+Our implementation of GradCam is based on the Keras GradCam example [here](https://keras.io/examples/vision/grad_cam/).[^12]

 Note, that methods like GradCam are not exactly principled, but subject to interpretation based on domain knowledge.
-The reader is encouraged to explore GradCam visualizations to confirm that the pixels which the model finds influential make sense based on their knowledge of the problem space.
+The reader is encouraged to explore GradCam visualizations to confirm that the pixels which the model finds influential make sense, based on their knowledge of the problem space.

 ![](/images/hugo/metricblog/signaturegradcam.jpg)